sagemath/trac_to_gh/Issue 3711.md

 # Issue 3711: notebook -- folder of worksheets not properly saved

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3711

 Original creator: was